Shahzaib2028/Flutter-COVID19-Tracking-App/README.md

 <img src="covid19_/images/home.png" width = 300 height = 600>

-This is the search tab where you are informed with some precautions and a search option to serach for a specific country.
+This is the search tab where you are informed with some precautions and a search option to search for a specific country.

 <img src="covid19_/images/search.png" width = 300 height = 600>